 During the year, you will study these units:

 Applicants should be prepared to attend every taught session, but should also be aware that as the course is assessed entirely through assignments, there is a degree of work to be completed outside the Thursday evening lessons.
-As a rough guide, for every 3-hour taught session you can expect to complete an additional 3 hours of assignment work or reading in your own time.
+As a rough guide, for every 3-hour taught session you can expect to complete an additional two hours of assignment work or reading in your own time.

 Animal Care: Level 2 City & Guilds Certificate